-This paper is an attempt to estimate the potential output and output gap for Nepal using standard methodologies including HP filter, Beveridge-Nelson decomposition, Christiano-Fitzgerald filter, univariate unobserved component model and production function approach.
+This paper is an attempt to estimate the potential output and output gap for Nepal using standard methodologies.
 The estimation results indicate several interesting facts.
-First, the growth of potential GDP is relatively low (around 4 percent) for the period 1975-2017.
-While such growth rate was higher during 1980s and early 1990s, it was limited to around 4 percent in the later periods.
-The lower growth of potential output is associated with the fall in total factor productivity pointing towards the necessity for raising total factor productivity of the economy.
-Second, the fluctuations in the output gap have smoothened after 1980s except for few exceptional episodes in 2001, 2015 and 2016.
-Third, the output gap is found to be affected by supply sides factors including the weather conditions, natural disasters and supply side shocks.
-Fourth, the decrease in negative output gap in 2017 seems to indicate that the economy is in recovery phase.
+First, the growth of potential GDP is relatively low (around 4.3 percent) for the period 1976-2017.
+While such growth rate was higher than 4.5 percent during the 1980s and early 1990s, it was limited to 4 percent in the later periods.
+The lower growth of potential output is associated with the fall in total factor productivity.
+Second, the fluctuations in the output gap have smoothened after the 1980s except for few exceptional episodes in 2001, 2015 and 2016.
+Third, the output gap is found to be affected by supply sides factors including the weather conditions, natural disasters and other supply-side shocks rather than the fluctuations in aggregate demand.
+Fourth, the narrowing output gap in 2017 seems to indicate that the economy is in the recovery phase after the disruptions created by the earthquake in 2015.

-These results provide important implications for macroeconomic policy.
-However, the results should be treated with caution given the specific feature of Nepalese economy.
-The end point bias in the case of univariate filters and annual data with a relatively short time period is also a caveat of this paper.
-More importantly, the fluctuations in output in the context of Nepal are somehow different than developed countries mostly driven by the supply shocks such as weather, natural disaster and other geo-political conditions rather than driven by the fluctuations in aggregate demand.
+The results from the study infer two crucial policy implications.
+First, the monetary and fiscal policy can adopt a loose stance for accelerating the growth of output without creating inflationary pressure since the output gap has not disappeared even in 2017.
+However, with the current low growth of TFP, the room for such stance might be limited.
+Second, the macroeconomic policies should focus more on the structural issues that would enhance TFP to raise the potential output of the economy.
+The results from the estimation, however, should be treated with caution given the specific feature of Nepalese economy.
+The endpoint bias in the case of univariate filters and annual data with a relatively short period is also a caveat of this paper.
+More importantly, the fluctuations in output in the context of Nepal are somehow different than that of the developed countries.
+Such fluctuations in Nepal are mostly driven by the supply shocks such as weather condition, natural disaster and other geopolitical conditions rather than the fluctuations in aggregate demand.